LeNPaul/hungry-minds/_posts/2021-04-01-the-power-of-habit-charles-duhigg-book-summary.md

 Are some habits so powerful that they overwhelm our capacity to make choices?
 Why do some habits seem easy to control but others out of reach?
 Does this absolve us of responsibility?
 Is it right to make a distinction?

 These are difficult questions to answer.
-Near misses can look like wins to gamblers.
+Near misses can look like wins to gamblers, compelling them to continue.
 People experiencing sleep terror do not have conscious control of their actions.
 It is unclear if nature or nurture is more important in determining whether an individual falls into any of these categories.

 Ultimately, you can change habits, but you have to know they exist, and decide to change.